cms-opendata-workshop/workshop2023-lesson-dataset-scouting/_episodes/01-introduction.md

 Monte Carlo are available to you, how to find them, and how to examine what data are in the individual data files.

+> ## What is a Monte Carlo dataset?
+> You'll often hear about physicists using *Monte Carlo data* or sometimes just referring to
+> *Monte Carlo*.
+In both cases, we are referring to *simulations* of different physics processes,
+> which then mimics how the particles would move through the CMS detector and how they
+> might be affected (on average) as they pass through the material.
+This data is then
+> processed just like the "real" data (referred to as *collider data*).
+>
+> In this way, the analysts can see how the detector records different physics processes
+> and best understand how these processes "look" when we analyze the data.
+This better
+> helps us understand both the signal that we are looking for and the backgrounds
+> which might hide what we are looking for.
+{: .callout}

 First of all, let's understand how the data are stored and why we need certain tools to access them.